How to Find the Right Sports Bra for You

 When I finished my first 100 mile race, my feet were in great condition.
 I’d changed my socks throughout the race, and I walked away with just a single, tiny blister on my toe.
 However, I’d spent 28 hours running in sports bra that, come to find out, was two sizes too big.
 Across my torso was a bloody stripe of chafing where the band of the bra had moved against my skin, and that resulted in one of the worst showers of my life.

-When it comes to running gear, shoes are the hot topic for most people.
+When it comes to running gear and shoes, sneakers are definitely the hot topic for most people.
 What brand is best, how they should fit, what innovative features they have, how long you should have them… the discussion is endless, as is the information available.
 We all know our shoe size and most runners have several pairs in their regular rotation.
 However, sports bras often get neglected in the gear conversation and many people are embarrassed to talk about them.
 At best, ill-fitting bras are uncomfortable.
 At worst, they make running miserable.

 There are many factors to consider when choosing a bra.
 Within the different brands, bras come in several categories, and are sorted by level of impact.
 Think of “impact” as how much movement they allow.
 When choosing a bra, cup size and activity level play a huge part in what is most comfortable for the wearer.
 You should consider what you’ll be wearing the bra for (running, cycling, day-to-day), and how comfortable you are with chest movement: is a little okay, or do you often find yourself in pain or uncomfortable because of it?